 - analytics and modelling for a competitive low-carbon economy, with the support of the EC Joint Research Centre

 - the CompNet - Competitiveness Research Network

 European innovation scoreboard

-The Chief Economist team coordinates and guides the European innovation scoreboards (EIS) project, together with DG Research and Innovation, which provides a comparative analysis of innovation systems in EU countries, other European countries, and neighbours.
+The Chief Economist team coordinates and guides the European innovation scoreboards (EIS) project, together with the Directorate-General for Research and Innovation, which provides a comparative analysis of innovation systems in EU countries, other European countries, and neighbours.

 The project also covers the comparative assessment of innovation performance at the level of European regions under the Regional innovation scoreboard (RIS).